juheon/zebrafish_TE_epignome/TEprof_zebrafish/README.md

 (**T**ransposable **E**lement **Pro**moter **F**inder **2**)

-TEProf2 is a software pipeline optimized to find TE-gene fusion transcripts from short-read RNA-sequencing data.
+TEProf_zebrafish is a software pipeline optimized to find TE-gene fusion transcripts from short-read RNA-sequencing data in Zebrafish.
 Upon finding these transcripts, the program will find which ones are enriched in the treatment samples.

 In addition, the program can be run in a reference-guided approach based on previous runs or a user's custom transcript set that includes TE-gene fusion genes.